Integrable Deformations of Sigma Models: The Yang-Baxter deformation of the PCM

 and substituting into the action of the deformed model~\eqref{eq:ybdefgen} with $\tr = \Tr$ and the overall sign reversed, we find that the deformed target-space metric and B-field are given by

-It is worth observing that we have used three different coordinate systems for $\grp{SL}(2,\Real) \cong \AdS_3$, based on the three parameterisations~\eqref{eq:gparamads},~\eqref{eq:param2} and~\eqref{eq:param3}.
+It is worth clarifying that we have used three different coordinate systems for $\grp{SL}(2,\Real) \cong \AdS_3$, based on the three parametrisations~\eqref{eq:gparamads},~\eqref{eq:param2} and~\eqref{eq:param3}.
 The corresponding metrics are \unskip\footnote{ In terms of embedding coordinates we have that $\AdS_3$ with unit radius is given by the locus of all points $(Z_0,Z_1,Z_2,Z_3) \in \Real^{2,2}$ satisfying $-Z_0^2 + Z_1^2 + Z_2^2 - Z_3^2 = - 1$.
 Solving this constraint equation by setting

 and substituting into the metric on $\Real^{2,2}$, $G = -dZ_0^2 + dZ_1^2 + dZ_2^2 - dZ_3^2$, the induced metrics on $\AdS_3$ are given by~\eqref{eq:metrics} up to the factor of $2\hay$.}